 Part of being a good leader is being visible.
 Principals and other leaders shouldn’t be visible only to students or teachers who have done something wrong.
 They must inspire as many students and teachers as they can.
 Leaders should also demonstrate their concern for student and teacher achievement in many ways.
 They can’t expect students and teachers to care about their performance if they don’t show that they care.

-How important are school leadership best practices to performance?
+How important are school leadership best practices for performance?
 Very, according to many studies of leadership and education.
 “Leadership is second only to classroom instruction among school-related factors that affect student learning in school,” reports “The School Principal As Leader: Guiding Schools To Better Teaching And Learning,” a 28-page report by the Wallace Foundation, a philanthropic educational organization.

 “Today, improving school leadership ranks high on the list of priorities for school reform,” the report added.
 “In a detailed 2010 survey, school and district administrators, policymakers and others declared principal leadership among the most pressing matters on a list of issues in public school education.
 Teacher quality stood above everything else, but principal leadership came next, outstripping matters including dropout rates, STEM education, student testing, and preparation for college and careers.”